Authentication

 There are at least three types of common critiques against using JWT: 1) against the standard itself, 2) against using libraries with known security vulnerabilities, and 3) against using JWT for web sessions.
 We’ll briefly explain each critique, how PostgREST deals with it, and give recommendations for appropriate user action.

-The critique against the JWT standard is voiced in detail elsewhere on the web.
-The most relevant part for PostgREST is the so-called alg=none issue.
-Some servers implementing JWT allow clients to choose the algorithm used to sign the JWT.
-In this case, an attacker could set the algorithm to none, remove the need for any signature at all and gain unauthorized access.
+, remove the need for any signature at all and gain unauthorized access.
 The current implementation of PostgREST, however, does not allow clients to set the signature algorithm in the HTTP request, making this attack irrelevant.
-The critique against the standard is that it requires the implementation of the alg=none at all.
+The critique against the standard is that it requires the implementation of the alg=none

-The last type of critique focuses on the misuse of JWT for maintaining web sessions.
+Another type of critique focuses on the misuse of JWT for maintaining web sessions.
 The basic recommendation is to stop using JWT for sessions because most, if not all, solutions to the problems that arise when you do, do not work.
 The linked articles discuss the problems in depth but the essence of the problem is that JWT is not designed to be secure and stateful units for client-side storage and therefore not suited to session management.

 PostgREST uses JWT mainly for authentication and authorization purposes and encourages users to do the same.
 For web sessions, using cookies over HTTPS is good enough and well catered for by standard web frameworks.